Gistly

 India's regulatory environment for contact centers involves two overlapping frameworks: the Digital Personal Data Protection Act (DPDP Act) and TRAI's telecom regulations.
 For BPOs operating in India, both apply simultaneously.

-We have covered the DPDP Act in detail in our dedicated guide.
+We have covered the DPDP Act in detail in our dedicated guide, including a full penalty breakdown, readiness assessment framework, and implementation timeline.
 Here is the summary relevant to compliance management:

 Consent requirements.
 Before processing personal data (including call recording), you need free, specific, informed consent for a stated purpose.
 The generic "this call may be recorded" disclaimer needs review.
 Under DPDP, the purpose of recording must be specified.